speedskater1610/f2avr/README.md

 - **Avoid division**: Use bit shifts for powers of 2
 - **Minimize variables**: Limited RAM on AVR
 - **Inline calculations**: Reduces stack usage
+- **goto instead of infinate while loops**: while loops when a condition before running each time.

 ### Code Organization